open-source-tabletop/renegade-minis-source/_games/junk_run.md

 ## What's next?

 Junk Run will get 1 more update after I have play tested it a few more times.
 Mostly this will be correcting any small issues but the game is what it is.
 I do hope to add another enemy to the game so that _might_ happen.
 Until then it's onto April's game...
 Rogue Element.

+**Update: Junk Run received an update that included a [vastly improved Iron Snake](/2024/05/02/get-snekked.html) and a few items of errata in the rules.**